Mansi1235/iris_classification/README.md

 To run the project, simply clone the repository and run the iris_classification.py file:

-bash

-git clone https://github.com/your-username/iris-classification.git cd iris-classification python iris_classification.py The script will load the Iris dataset, split it into training and testing sets, train a support vector machine (SVM) classifier on the training set, and evaluate its accuracy on the testing set.
-It will then output the accuracy score and a confusion matrix.

 #Contributing:

 Contributions to this project are welcome!
 If you'd like to contribute, please fork the repository and create a new branch for your changes.
 Once you've made your changes, submit a pull request and I'll review your changes.